zhujun98/liso/docs/source/sim_scan.rst

 By default, the scan output will be stored in the current directory.
 For how to read out the result, please refer to :ref:`reading hdf5 sim`.

-For more details, check the `examples <https://github.com/zhujun98/liso/tree/master/examples/astra_scan>`_.
+For more details, check the `example <https://github.com/zhujun98/liso/tree/master/examples/astra_scan>`_.